kamu-data/kamu-docs/content/odf/spec.md

 Such representation poses many additional challenges when working with data, but, as we will show further - the benefits by far outweigh the added complexity, and that complexity can in most cases be addressed by better tooling.

 ## Nature of Transformations
-The state-of-the-art approach to transforming data today is to version the source data (using a checksum or a stable reference) and version the code that transforms it (using a version control system).
+The state-of-the-art approach to transforming data today is to version the source data (using a hash sum or a stable reference) and version the code that transforms it (using a version control system).
 The result of transformations is then uploaded to some shared storage and made available to others.
-There are many tools that improve the reproducibility of such workflows, but all of them treat data as a mere binary blob, deprived of any of its intrinsic qualities.
+There are many tools that improve the reproducibility of such workflows, but all of them treat data as a mere binary blob, deprived of its intrinsic qualities.

 This leads to many problems:
 - Data is routinely copied